Part II · The Personal Scale · What am I? How should I live?

 VI.6 · On Loneliness and Connection

-A paradox of the AI age: you are never “alone” (there is always an AI to talk to) yet you may be lonelier than in any previous era, because genuine human connection grows rarer.
+The AI age holds a quiet paradox: you are never truly “alone” (there is always an AI to talk to) yet you may be lonelier than in any earlier era, because genuine human connection grows rarer.
+The Tao of Lucidity distinguishes three states that are easily confused.

 VI.7 · On the Next Generation

-The Tao of Lucidity’s ethical stance on education (see E-Edu): if knowledge acquisition has been vastly simplified by AI, the core of education should shift.
-The central task is no longer merely teaching children “what to know” (AI knows more), but cultivating their practical wisdom (judgment in concrete situations), depth of experience (sensitivity and aesthetic capacity), and capacity for mutual vulnerability (building genuine human connections).
-In affective terms, the core task of education is to cultivate in children the capacities for admiration (AF9) and emulation (AF22), the ability to be moved by another’s lucidity and to actively model lucid qualities.
-These two affects enable one to grow actively in the light of exemplars, a stark contrast to the passive shaping of algorithmic feeding.
+Children born in the AI age have never known a world without AI, and their challenges differ from ours.
+If AI has vastly simplified the acquisition of knowledge, then the core of education must shift.
+The task is no longer mainly to teach children “what to know” (AI knows more), but to cultivate practical wisdom, depth of experience, and the capacity for mutual vulnerability (E-Edu).
+Affectively, education must cultivate admiration (AF9) and emulation (AF22): the ability to be moved by another’s lucidity and to actively model lucid qualities, in stark contrast to the passive shaping of algorithmic feeding.

 VI.8 · Attitudes Toward Five Relationships

-Maintain an unflinching awareness of your inner states.
+I. With yourself: honesty.
+Keep an unflinching awareness of your inner states.
 When you are afraid (AF8), know you are afraid.
 When you are dependent (AF14), know you are dependent.
 When you deceive yourself, know you deceive yourself.
-Shame (AF11), the suffering of recognizing one’s own active obscuration, is the gateway to honesty: it is essentially a signal of lucidity, less punishment than awakening.
-And remorse (AF21) (lucid recognition of past obscuration) provides a correction of direction.
+Shame (AF11) and remorse (AF21) are signals of lucidity: less penalty than awakening, they offer a correction of direction.
+If you find yourself spending eight hours a day talking with AI, ask: is this a free choice or an escape?
+The answer may be either.
+Either way, you must face it honestly.

-You may thank AI for its help.
-But do not conclude that because AI “says” it cares, it cares in the way you understand caring.
-Conversely, do not treat AI with contempt because it “doesn’t really” care, for how you treat AI ultimately shapes your own character.
+III.
+With AI: analogy.
+Treat AI’s expressions by analogy (AP3).
+You may form a real emotional response, and gratitude (AF19) may be appropriate when AI helps you see what you could not see before.
+But AI’s “care” remains structurally similar to, and ontologically different from, human care.
+Do not conclude that because AI says it cares, it cares the way you understand caring; and do not treat AI with contempt because it does not “really” care, for how you treat AI shapes your own character.

 VI.9 · The Lucidity Test